AdobeDocs/journey-optimizer.en/help/using/reports/live-report.md

 ---
 # Get started with Live Report {#live-report}

->[!AVAILABILITY]
->
->The current reporting experience will be retired as of October release.
-After this date, the new reporting experience will become the standard.
-We recommend familiarizing yourself with the new features and functionalities to ensure a smooth transition.
-[Get started with Journey Optimizer new Reporting interface.](report-gs-cja.md)

 Use the **[!UICONTROL Live report]** to measure and visualize in real-time the impact and performances of your journeys and your messages in a built-in dashboard.
 Data are available in the **[!UICONTROL Live report]** as soon as your delivery is sent or your journey is executed from the **[!UICONTROL Last 24hrs]** tab.